What Happens to 401k When You Quit?

 Your Old Employer Might Become Unstable

 Fortunately, US law prevents a company from simply dissolving a 401k and taking your money.
 Still, that doesn’t mean your old 401k is insulated from problems with your old employer.
-And let’s face it, Covid-19 has taught us how fragile some employers can actually be.
+And let’s face it, the economy over the past several years has taught us how fragile some employers can actually be.

 Fortunately, you do have options.
 Here are the four basic options for dealing with your old 401k plan: